Classical simulation and quantum resource theory of non-Gaussian optics: Decompositions and Applications

 where $\mathcal{N}$ is a normalization constant.
 The constant $\kappa^{-1}$ is the width of the Gaussian envelope, $\Delta$ describes the individual squeezing parameter with $\log(\Delta^{-1})$ and $\alpha_d=\sqrt{\frac{2\pi }{d}}$ a constant.
 One recovers the ideal GKP state for $\Delta,\kappa \rightarrow0$.
 We use the notation $G_s= D\qty(\alpha_d(ds+\mu))S(-\log \Delta) \ket{0}$ to show that the GKP state can be written as a superposition of Gaussian states.

-We see that states labelled by high $s$ are exponentially suppressed in the superposition, making the simulator based on the Gaussian extent significatively more viable as compared to the one based on the Gaussian rank.
+We see that states labeled by high $s$ are exponentially suppressed in the superposition, making the simulator based on the Gaussian extent significantly more viable as compared to the one based on the Gaussian rank.

 Another family of bosonic codes is the cat code.
 The cat code is an example of a rotational symmetric code~\cite{grimsmo2021quantum}.
 The codewords of the cat code are written as

 where $\ket{\alpha}$ is a coherent state, and $\mathcal{N}$ is a normalization constant.
 For squeezed cat codes, the superposition goes over squeezed states instead of coherent states.
 The most commonly used states of this family are the even/odd cat states